security-force-monitor/nlp_starter_dataset/README.md

  - annotations of named entities and relations between them, using the [BRAT Standoff format](https://brat.nlplab.org/standoff.html), which can be converted for use in a range of NLP toolkits (e.g. [for spaCy](https://github.com/clips/bratreader/tree/master/bratreader))
  - An `annotation.conf` file that defines the named entities and relations, which can be used in BRAT.

+The material in `~/other_training_data` is used to provide additional lists of military unit names with which to train the model.
+Currently it includes:

+ - `/other_training_data/dos/output/dos_fmtrpt_nigeria_units.tsv`: list of distinct units that have received training from the US government, as reported in the annual Foreign Military Training and Assistance reports.
+ - `/other_training_data/sfm/1_process_out_distinct_units/output/` contains two lists drawn from SFM's Nigeria data:
+  - `ng_unit_names_distinct_20191024.tsv`: units and their known aliases, in separate columns
+  - `ng_unit_names_and_other_names_collapsed_20191024.tsv`: units and known aliases, collapsed into single list

 ## Background